 As you might imagine, this can create big problems.
 The contractor may be terminated from the project, or may be back charged significant amounts to have the lien claim legally handled.

-Accordingly, when a contractor comes to you and “threatens” to remove your mechanics lien claim, you can laugh a bit.
+Accordingly, when a contractor comes to you and threatens to bond around your mechanics lien claim, you can laugh a bit.
 That’s because the contractor is being forced to do so.
 Contractors like to play this off as a strong play by them, but it’s usually a reaction to pressure they have up the contracting chain to get the lien handled.

 So, if they have contractual pressure to resolve the lien claim, why don’t they just pay it?
-Why do they file a bond claim?
+Why do they go through the difficult and expensive process of bonding off the lien?

 While there are a number of possible justifications here, one distinct possibility is that the contractor can’t afford to pay the claim amount.
 Contrarily, they can afford to pay the premium on a mechanics lien bond.
 So, getting the lien bonded off is sometimes a delay tactic.